 Ribbons and other prizes not picked up at the competition will be mailed at the request of the trainer for the cost of postage.
-Requests to mail ribbons and prizes must be received by November 30th.
+Requests to mail ribbons and prizes must be received by December 31 or they will be considered abandoned, and the RRP will not mail them out past this date.